dereklwin/UdacityServer/README.md

 Extra:

--The firewall has been configured to monitor for repeat unsuccessful login attempts and appropriately ban attackers; -vm includes monitoring applications that provide automated feedback on application availability status and/or system security alerts
+-The firewall has been configured to monitor for repeat unsuccessful login attempts and appropriately ban attackers;

     "sudo apt-get install fail2ban"